NetApp/trident/docs/kubernetes/deploying/deploying.rst

 """""""""""""""""""""""""""""""

 With the operator it is easy to update an existing Trident deployment.
-Since the Trident install is initiated by the creation of a ``TridentProvisioner`` CR, you can edit it to make updates to an already created Trident installation.
+Since the Trident install is initiated by the creation of a ``TridentOrchestrator`` CR, you can edit it to make updates to an already created Trident installation.
-Wherein installations done with ``tridentctl`` will require an uninstall/reinstall to perform something similar, the operator only requires editing the TridentProvisioner CR.
+Wherein installations done with ``tridentctl`` will require an uninstall/reinstall to perform something similar, the operator only requires editing the TridentOrchestrator CR.

 As an example, consider a scenario where you need to enable Trident to generate debug logs.
-To do this, you will need to patch your TridentProvisioner to set ``spec.debug`` to ``true``.
+To do this, you will need to patch your TridentOrchestrator to set ``spec.debug`` to ``true``.

 .. code-block:: console

-   kubectl patch tprov <trident-provisioner-name> -n trident --type=merge -p '{"spec":{"debug":true}}'
+   kubectl patch torc <trident-orchestrator-name> -n trident --type=merge -p '{"spec":{"debug":true}}'

-After the TridentProvisioner is updated, the operator processes the updates and patches the existing installation.
+After the TridentOrchestrator is updated, the operator processes the updates and patches the existing installation.
 This may triggers the creation of new pods to modify the installation accordingly.